-Notes: Financial services providers are those at which the firm has an account or uses other financial services, including loans and payment processing.
+Notes: Financial services providers are those at which the firm has an account or uses other financial services, including loans and payments processing.
 Respondents could select multiple options.
+Response option "other" not shown.
 See Appendix for financial services provider definitions used in the SBCS.